RedisJSON/RedisJSON/docs/commands.md

-# ReJSON Commands
+# RedisJSON Commands

 ## Overview

 ### Supported JSON

-ReJSON aims to provide full support for [ECMA-404 The JSON Data Interchange Standard](http://json.org/).
+RedisJSON aims to provide full support for [ECMA-404 The JSON Data Interchange Standard](http://json.org/).

 Below, the term _JSON Value_ refers to any of the valid values.
 A _Container_ is either a _JSON Array_ or a _JSON Object_.
 A _JSON Scalar_ is a _JSON Number_, a _JSON String_ or a literal (_JSON False_, _JSON True_ or _JSON Null_).

-### ReJSON API
+### RedisJSON API

 Each of the module's commands is described below.
 Each section header shows the syntax for the command, where: